 ARM has an innovative business model.
-We licence our technology to a network of Partners, mainly leading semiconductor manufacturers.
-These Partners incorporate our designs alongside their own technology to create smart, low-energy chips suitable for modern electronic devices.
+Instead of bearing the costs associated with manufacturing, we license our technology to a network of Partners, mainly leading semiconductor manufacturers and OEMs (Original Equipment Manufacturers).
+These Partners incorporate our designs alongside their own technology to create smart, low energy chips suitable for modern electronic devices.

 Why semiconductor companies use ARM technology

-ARM designs technology that once was developed by our Partners’ R&D teams, but it is cheaper for them to licence the technology from ARM.
-The design of a processor requires a large amount of R&D investment and expertise.
-We estimate that every semiconductor company would need to spend about $100 million every year to reproduce what ARM does.
-This represents an additional $20 billion of annual costs for the industry.
-By designing once and licensing many times, ARM spreads the R&D costs over the whole industry, making digital electronics cheaper.
+ARM designs technology that once would have been developed by the R&D teams inside each company in the semiconductor industry.
+ARM has demonstrated that it is cheaper to license technology than to continue in-house development.
+The design of an ARM processor requires a large amount of R&D investment and expertise.
+We estimate that every semiconductor company would need to spend between $50 million and $150 million every year to reproduce what ARM does.
+This represents an additional $20 billion of annual cost for the industry.
+By designing once and licensing many times, ARM spreads the R&D costs over the whole industry and thereby helps make digital electronics cheaper.

 Technologies that are suitable for the ARM business model